Rhetorical Analysis (RA)

 • How does the character of the author or speaker work to persuade the audience?

-• Are there any argumentative fallacies?
+• Are there any argumentative fallacies, whether formal or informal?
 Are claims supported by evidence?
 Remember that an argument, in many cases, can be implicit rather than explicit.

 Section II: Focus

-After considering the above prompts (and asking a few pointed questions of your own), you should begin your own analysis by forming a clear and specific argument regarding how you think the argument works and why.
+After constructing your rhetorical map, you should begin your own analysis by forming a clear and specific argument regarding how you think the argument works and why.
 You can’t include or deal with everything, so use what is most helpful and strategic in constructing your own more focused argument.
 Try to find what will yield the most interesting, and, well, arguable, argument.
+I often use the language of story here: finding your argumentative story.
+This metaphor suggests a certain sense of connection, even drama, as you lay out your argument.
+Rhetorical appeals are not static, but evolve over the course of an artifact.

 • How does the given text strive to be compelling, interesting, important, appealing, and urgent?